 Despite what our opponents may claim, there are no real or fake parts of this country.
 There is no city or town that is more pro-America than anywhere else - we are one nation, all of us proud, all of us patriots.
-There are patriots who supported this war in Iraq and patriots who opposed it; patriots who believe in Democratic policies and those who believe in Republican policies.
 The men and women who serve on our battlefields may be Democrats and Republicans and Independents, but they have fought together and bled together and some died together under the same proud flag.
 They have not served a Red America or a Blue America - they have served the United States of America.

-It won't be easy, Florida.
+It won't be easy, Iowa.
 It won't be quick.
 But you and I know that it is time to come together and change this country.
 Some of you may be cynical and fed up with politics.
-A lot of you may be disappointed and even angry with your leaders.
 You have every right to be.
 But despite all of this, I ask of you what has been asked of Americans throughout our history.